Tychy Aleja Bielska railway station: History

 On 15 February 2011, Municipal Transport Company in Tychy signed a contract with Transport Works Enterprise in Kraków for the construction of the Tychy Lodowisko, Tychy Aleja Bielska, and Tychy Grota-Roweckiego railway stations, as well as the modernization of the Tychy Zachodnie railway station.

 All three railway stations opened on 1 September 2012.
-On the same day, Przewozy Regionalne extended its train services, previously terminating at Tychy Miasto railway station, to Tychy Lodowisko railway station.
-On 9 December 2012, operations of the station and the entire Szybka Kolej Regionalna network were transferred to Koleje Śląskie.
+On the same day, Polregio extended its train services, previously terminating at Tychy Miasto railway station, to Tychy Lodowisko railway station.
+On 9 December 2012, operations of the station and the entire Szybka Kolej Regionalna network were transferred to Silesian Railways.

 Railways

 The station is situated on the double-track Tychy–Mysłowice Kosztowy MKSB1 railway.
 It features two single-edge platforms, each 200 metres long, positioned on the outer sides of the tracks.

 Infrastructure

 The station is equipped with ticket machines, dynamic passenger information displays, loudspeakers, CCTV, lighting, shelters, and emergency communication poles.

 Train services

-Tychy Aleja Bielska serves the Szybka Kolej Regionalna (line S4 of Koleje Śląskie, connecting Sosnowiec Główny to Tychy Lodowisko).
+Tychy Aleja Bielska serves the Szybka Kolej Regionalna (line S4 of Silesian Railways, connecting Sosnowiec Główny to Tychy Lodowisko).
 Trains operate on an hourly timetable, with some services terminating or originating in Katowice.